Shasshank12/hackmit25/README.md

-# Prism - HackMIT '25
+# SproutNotes - HackMIT '25

 An intelligent smart glasses application built for MentraOS that transforms the learning experience through real-time transcription, AI-powered note generation, and interactive study tools.

 ## Overview

-Prism is a comprehensive learning ecosystem that captures lectures, processes content with AI, and creates interactive study materials - all optimized for hands-free operation on smart glasses.
+SproutNotes is a comprehensive learning ecosystem that captures lectures, processes content with AI, and creates interactive study materials - all optimized for hands-free operation on smart glasses.

 ## How It Works